Mariopdel94/notes/Code Quality - Code Craftsmanship.md

 Notes to self:
 * A very big part of this CoP could be code review of existing code from members
 * Shoot for getting one person from each team to be a part of this CoP
+* How is clean code measured by each own standards and practices?
+* Get good practices in other languages

 # Clean Code